PaoloMonti42/salt/docs/0x03_the_playground.md

 Given the prototype of the function, `static long handle_ioctl(struct file *f, unsigned int cmd, char* arg)`, these are the available commands:
 * cmd #5: look for a cache whose name matches *arg*: if exists, allocate an object of that type, and print its address.
 * cmd #6: list all allocated objects, and their address.
 * cmd #7: free a user specified object.
-The user can choose allocated objects through an unique ID, referencing it with *arg*.
+The user can choose allocated objects through a unique ID, referencing it with *arg*.
 * cmd #8: free all allocated objects.

 This is an example output of what the module can do.
 You can show its output through the `dmesg` command.